 Posted Dec 04, 2012

 Second, Barrymore’s character supposedly has a form of amnesia called “Goldfield’s Syndrome.”
 This is totally made up by, apparently, the film’s writers and/or director.
 There’s no such thing as Goldfield’s Syndrome.
 The fake term annoys me, as there really is a form of amnesia that exactly matches Barrymore’s character.
-So why didn’t they just call her condition what it’s really called, which would be “anterograde amnesia” (see below)?
+So why didn’t they just label her condition what it’s really called, which would be “anterograde amnesia?”

-These points aside, however, the movie did actually contain quite a bit of validity on other points, relevant to psychology.
+These points aside, however, the movie actually contained quite a bit of validity on other points relevant to psychology.

-Parts of the Film that Were Surprisingly Correct
+Parts of the Film that Are Surprisingly Accurate

 While it is, admittedly, super cheesy, there is actual validity to this ending.
 I said before that with anterograde amnesia, new memories are in fact being encoded and stored in the brain; the problem is that the patient can’t access those memories.
 However, we know that amnesia patients can still be affected by these memories, in surprising and interesting ways.